 - (a) Inspection report of the state fire marshal or a township, municipal, or other legally constituted fire department approved by the state fire marshal, performed within the previous fifteen months, showing zero uncorrected deficiencies; and - (b) Certificate of use in accordance with paragraph (A) of rule 3701-17-22 of the Administrative Code showing a I-1 or I-2 use group. - (B) Renewal application.
-The operator of a nursing home will submit, on a form prescribed by the director, a completed renewal application, and pay the non-refundable application fee specified in section (A) 3721.02 of the Revised Code, with the fee made payable to the "Treasurer, State of Ohio" to be deposited in the state treasury to the credit of the general operations fund created by section (A) 3701.83 of the Revised Code.
-A completed renewal application includes: - (1) Any necessary updates of the information provided on the initial or last renewal application, whichever is more recent; - (2) Any required updates to the disclosure required by (A)(2)(b) of this rule; - (3) Any required update to the attestation required by paragraph (A)(3) of this rule; and - (4) An inspection report of the state fire marshal or a township, municipal, or other legally constituted fire department approved by the state fire marshal, performed within the previous fifteen months, showing zero uncorrected deficiencies. - (C) Notice of change of information.
-Except as provided in paragraph (D) of this rule, the operator or administrator will notify the director in writing or electronically of any changes in the information contained in paragraphs (A) or (B) of this rule not later than ten days after the change occurs. - (D) Change of operator application.
-At least forty-five days before the proposed assignment or transfer of the license, the entering operator of a nursing home may, with the approval of the director, receive the assignment or transfer of the license to operate the home after submitting, on a form prescribed by the director, a completed change of operator application and paying the non-refundable application fee of three thousand and two hundred dollars payable to "Treasurer, State of Ohio."
-The department will deposit the fee in the state treasury to the credit of the general operations fund created by section 3701.83 of the Revised
+The operator of a nursing home will submit, on a form prescribed by the director, a completed renewal application, and pay the non-refundable application fee specified in section (E) 3721.02 of the Revised Code, with the fee made payable to the "Treasurer, State of Ohio" to be deposited in the state treasury to the credit of the general operations fund created by section 3701.83 of the Revised Code.
+A completed renewal application includes: - (1) Any necessary updates of the information provided on the initial or last renewal application, whichever is more recent; - (2) Any required updates to the disclosure required by (A)(1) of this rule; - (3) Any required update to the attestation required by paragraph (A)(2) of this rule; and - (4) An inspection report of the state fire marshal or a township, municipal, or other legally constituted fire department approved by the state fire marshal, performed within the previous fifteen months, showing zero uncorrected deficiencies. - (C) Notice of change of information.
+Except as provided in paragraph (D) of this rule, the operator or administrator will notify the director in writing or electronically of any